 Indonesia's disaster warning systems.
 BMKG for earthquakes and tsunamis, PVMBG for volcanoes, BPBD for floods, all issue initial warnings in Bahasa Indonesia.
 Community-level ground reporting on damage, road conditions, and evacuation status circulates in Javanese, Sundanese, Balinese, and dozens of other local languages.
 Operations teams relying on English-language feeds for disaster response are operating with a 30-minute to 6-hour delay on critical information.

-9. Commodity and Mining Operations
+9. What Are the Risks for Commodity and Mining Operations?

 Indonesia is a top-five global producer of palm oil (number one), nickel (number one), tin (number two), coal (number three), and copper (via Grasberg).
 For commodity traders and mining operations teams, Indonesia's risk profile is defined by three factors: regulatory unpredictability, community conflict, and logistics vulnerability.